Braeger Ford helped make these videos

 In most Hondas the driver side wiper blade is larger than the passenger side blade - be sure to get the correct size blades for your Civic!

-Small bulbs that burn out regularly - did you know you can replace these with LED lights?2007 Honda Civic LX 1.8L 4 Cyl.
+White light when you back up - yup, they burn out and you can replace them with bright LEDs2007 Honda Civic LX 1.8L 4 Cyl.
 Sedan (4 Door)